 Grab the fitting and wrap some teflon tape around the threads.
 Then carefully thread it in until it is nice and tight.

 Lastly, you’ll bust out the epoxy and coat the outside so it won’t leak.

 Vacuum or blow out any plastic shavings that are left in the intake manifold and reinstall.
 Now you’ll grab your new 1/4″ vacuum hose and connect it from the blow off valve to your larger port for ideal operation.

 A few weeks ago the car started making a squeaking noise.
 So, I popped the hood and started taking a video.
 Here is what I found:

 As soon as I noticed the shredding serpentine belt, I drove home and parked the car.
 Ordered a new belt and tensioner, along with oil filter housing gaskets (#1 & #2) because mine were leaking.
-Once the parts arrived, Bob helped me install everything.
+Once the parts arrived, I installed everything.
 Here is a picture of the OFH gaskets going in, what a mess…

-Obligatory picture of the shredded belt: We put everything back together and assumed all was good.
+Obligatory picture of the shredded belt: I put everything back together and assumed all was good.
 Wrong.
 About 50 miles later, the belt started shredding again.
 This time it started wrapping around the alternator pulley and burnt up the backside of the brand new tensioner pulleys.